 They commonly use drying agents such as silica and Zeolites which do not corrode with it.
 Sealants are also used to prevent the gas in between the panes from escaping.
 The main sealant used is the butyl sealant that seals the insulated glass and the spacer airtight.
 Other sealants used include silicone and polysulphide which are mainly used as secondary sealants.

 Window frames are vital features used to prevent heat loss.
 Window frames contribute to a window’s general energy effectiveness.
-Frames also act as casement panes that hold the insulated glass unit together.
+Frames also act as casement panes that hold the glass unit together.
 Window frames are of different types ranging from wood, vinyl, aluminum, and fiberglass where some of these frames provide greater thermal resistance than others.
 Wood frames have been in use since the advent of insulated glass windows and doors.

 Wood is a good insulator, but it requires to be regularly maintained for it to last for a long period.
 Wood frames are prone to rot when they are exposed to extreme weather conditions or even be attacked by insects like termites.
 Vinyl frame material is also a good insulator that has considerable moisture resistance, thus it is not prone to condensation.

 Aluminum frames are resilient and thus have more durability compared to other frame materials.
 However, the metallic composition of aluminum frame materials makes them good conductors of heat and thus, they are poor insulators and not efficient when it comes to conserving energy.
 Fiberglass frame materials are typically more effective compared to other frame materials.
 Also, companies like kpdiesel use glass like this.
 Fiberglass is durable and good insulators making them be energy-efficient compared to wood and vinyl frames.